vitorgsevero/vitorgsevero/README.md

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 - 🔭  I’m currently working as a Jr Software Developer @ Neogrid.
 I have experience with Java, Spring Boot, Node.js, ExpressJS, ReactJS, Oracle, MongoDB, SQL Server, MySQL Workbench, APIs, Git, Github, CI/CD, Cloud and more.
-- 🎓 Graduating in System Analysis and Development with an end date to July/2020.
+- 🎓 Graduated in System Analysis and Development.
 - 🌱 I’m currently learning more about Docker, Kubernetes, Cloud configurations, CI/CD with Github Actions and Jenkins, APIs integration and mobile apps development.
 - 📫 How to reach me: https://linktr.ee/vitorgsevero, https://vitorgsevero.github.io/myPortfolio/ or vitorgsevero@gmail.com
 - ⚡ Some facts about me: Coffee lover ☕, Soccer fan ⚽, Brazilian 🇧🇷, and dreaming about traveling around the world 🌎